wilsonliaows/docs/workbot/workbot-latebinding.md

 If Workbot has been invited to your channels, you can use '*@Workbot connections*'' or '*@Workbot help*' to view your personal connections in those channels.

-# Disconnecting your personal connection
+# Disconnecting your personal connections
-You can disconnect your personal connections anytime by viewing your personal connections and click 'Disconnect'.
+You can disconnect your personal connections anytime by viewing your personal connections and clicking 'Disconnect'.

 ![Disconnecting personal connections](/assets/images/workbot/workbot-latebinding/disconnect-personal-connections.gif)
 *Disconnecting a personal connection*